xiaoyeziji/ide/intl.en-US/User Guide/DataService studio/Generate API/Generate API in Script Mode.md

 -   Only one SQL statement is supported, and multiple SQL statements are not supported.
 -   Only the \`SELECT\` clause is supported.
 Other clauses such as \`INSERT\`, \`UPDATE\`, and \`DELETE\` are not supported.
 -   The query field for select is the return parameter for the API, the variable Param in the $ \{Param\} in the where condition is a request parameter for the API.
--   Select `SELECT \*` is not supported, columns of the query must be specified explicitly.
+-    `SELECT \*` is not supported, columns of the query must be specified explicitly.
 -   Single table queries, table join queries, and nested queries within one data source are supported.
 -   If the column name of the SELECT query column has a table name prefix \(such as T. name\), the alias must be taken as the return parameter name \(such as T. name as name \).
 -   If you use the aggregate function \(min/max/sum/count, etc \), the alias must be taken as the return parameter name \(such as sum \(Num\) as total \\ \_ num \).